gdtyra/gdtyra.github.io/index.md

 ### Products
 When I joined, this team owned a packaging certification system and website used by Amazon vendors to certify their products against packaging standards like "frustration-free" and "ships-in-own-container" (not overboxed).
 They also owned an almost-launched service that determined whether given inventory was eligible for donation (e.g. not hazmat, not expired, not recalled, among others).

 After I joined, much of the team's focus turned toward building a new system to begin replacing the existing packaging certification system which was not well understood, buggy, and brittle.
+This initiative was driven by a need to allow certifications and a more granular inventory level than the system currently supported.

 I also built a service to aid in the creation of product labeling workloads for machine learning purposes while on this team.
 That is, the service would accept product identifiers and item attribute keys, collect the requested images and information from various sources, and create a labeling job in AWS SageMaker after which human workers could view the information and answer questions about the product that could be fed into a model as training data.